Mission of Justice

 Mission of Justice is a 1992 action/martial arts film starring Brigitte Nielsen and directed by Steve Barnett.
+A standalone sequel to Martial Law 2: Undercover (1991) and it is the third installment in the Martial Law film series.

 Plot

 After his friend is killed, former cop Kurt Harris (Jeff Wincott) goes undercover and infiltrates the "Peacemakers", a vigilante street gang led by corrupt mayoral candidate Rachel Larkin (Brigitte Nielsen).
 While there, Harris discovers that the group is involved in illegal schemes to achieve power over the city.